aopsahl25/final_project/README.md

  Goodbye!
 If you have any more questions in the future, feel free to ask.
 Have a great day!
 ```

 The above program sucessfully implements an interactive chatbot whose answers are tailored to a specific system prompt and that can exit the interaction upon receiving a certain input.
-The program also includes an additional prompt statement within the assistant tag that instructs the model to use chain-of-thought reasoning in generation.
-This prompt engineering is implemented with the goal of increasing response accuracy via [step-by-step reasoning](https://www.datacamp.com/tutorial/chain-of-thought-prompting).
+The program also includes an additional prompt statement within the assistant tag that instructs the model to use chain-of-thought reasoning in generation to improve response accuracy.

 > <span style="color:gray; opacity:0.7;">**Note:** To see the full code and detailed documentation on how the LMQL chatbot works, visit the `Chatbot` folder.</span>

-## Topic Interaction
+## Feature Interaction

-As we have already seen in some of the above examples, LMQL's features often interact, and it is rare for a more complex query to use only one of LMQL's various capabilities.
-For example, in the previous chatbot implementation, prompt construction within the `assistant` tag was used to improve the chatbot's reasoning process, and thus its answer quality.
+LMQL's features often interact, and it is rare for a more complex query to use only one of LMQL's various capabilities.
+This can be seen already in the examples that we have shown.
+For example, in the previous chatbot implementation, multi-part prompt construction within the `assistant` tag was used to encourage chain-of-thought reasoning, and thus improve the quality of the model's answer.

-Another example of topic interaction is found in the instance of the `scripted_prompting()` LMQL query function.
+Another example of feature interaction within LMQL is seen in the `scripted_prompting()` LMQL query function.
 When discussed in the prompt constuction section, we focused on how this program uses Python control flow with a for loop to control for list length.
 ```
 @lmql.query
 def scripted_prompting(event):